 Personalized Marketing is a Must Right Now

 The idea of online personalization is nothing new.
 However, with the new normal we are living in, marketers are looking for fresh and innovative ways to stay connected with consumers.
 As the consumer mindset has changed due to the Covid-19 outbreak, run-of-the-mill ads will no longer work — many are wanting personalized content to come across all digital media channels.
-Let me explain why.
+Let me explain why according to the information in the W88 blog.

 Ad personalization, simplified, is the ability to analyze and visualize multiple data points in real time to deliver the most relevant and individualized ad experience.
 However, in today’s reality, this is not enough on its own.
 As a marketer, you need to be able to deliver that personalized ad to the consumers through omnichannel distribution — on any device and on every channel, to measure consumer engagement and optimize for better performance.
 Since consumers today are constantly subjected to advertisements, they are liable to tune out generic ads that have no real connection to them.
 The key is to ensure that the content being consumed is as relevant, personal, and geographically applicable as possible.